 - Take some toilet paper from your accommodation.
 You never know when nature calls.

 - Even though I got many nasty comments, I would always use a luggage transfer.
 This time I used Pilbeo and was very pleased with their service.
-Drop Jesus an email and he’ll sort you out!
+Jesus, the guy who runs Pilbeo, is super friendly and helpful.
+Drop him an email and he’ll sort you out!

 - The Camino Portuguese is not as pilgrim friendly as the Camino Frances.
 Pilgrims have to ask for sellos, most churches are closed in the afternoon.
 Accommodation isn’t always aware of the luggage transfer which causes additional stress.
 The Camino infrastructure changed completely once I crossed over to Spain.